-Basic design theory to initiate a language of design elements.
-Investigation into materials and methods of expression used in art and design.
-Practical exercises in communication of ideas.
-Sketching in the field; studio work.
-(Old No. 37.5101)
+Basic visual design exploration to appreciate the language of design elements and principles.
+Investigation into the methods of expression and media used in art and design.
+Practical exercises in communication of ideas in both two and three dimensional projects.
+Sketching, painting and construction exercises in both studio work and assignments.